-In September 2018, in order to return the Company to profitability by the end of fiscal 2019, we announced that we are implementing cost-savings actions during the third quarter of fiscal 2019 for our worldwide operations with the implementation of a restructuring program.
-The primary element of this program will be staff reductions across all of our functions and geographic areas and we expect the program to be completed by the end of the third quarter of fiscal 2019.
-Annualized cost savings will be approximately \$6 million once completed and other restructuring and severance charges will be approximately \$1 million.
+In September 2018, in order to return the Company to profitability by the end of fiscal 2019, we announced the 2019 Restructuring Program.
+The primary element of this program is staff reductions across all of our functions and geographic areas and we expect the program to be completed by the end of fiscal 2019.
+Annualized cost savings will be approximately \$6 million once completed and other restructuring and severance charges are estimated to be approximately \$1 million.